 Dealing with the Feelings

 When you’re on an emotional rollercoaster, one of the first things you might need to do is learn to deal with those emotions.
 Remember that having emotions is a part of good mental health.
 But if your feelings seem overwhelming, you can come to terms with them better in the following ways.

 Experience, Recognize and Accept Your Feelings

-One thing you can do to deal with your emotions is to allow yourself to experience them.
+One thing you can do to deal with your emotional rollercoaster is to allow yourself to experience your emotions.
 Hiding from or denying your feelings may not be very beneficial in the long run.
 Give yourself a few moments to sit with your current emotion and allow yourself to feel those feelings before you try to do anything about them.

 Express Your Feelings Appropriately

 Expressing your feelings can help you come to terms with them.
 Yet, expressing them in inappropriate ways can cause you practical and relationship problems.
 It can also keep the rollercoaster going because you might create situations that are more distressing than before.

 Appropriate ways to express emotions include showing them through: